-Through their strength of leadership, our management team has helped iEnergizer grow over the last decade.
-The entrepreneurial approach has been a true asset to the Company.
-It has enabled us to identify new markets, customers and product lines in addition to providing high quality service to our existing clients.
+Our management team, through their strength of leadership, has helped iEnergizer grow continuously over the last decade.
+The entrepreneurial approach has been a true asset to the Company and it has enabled us to identify new markets, customers and product lines in addition to providing high quality service to our clients.

-I would like to thank each and every one of our colleagues for their hard work and commitment to iEnergizer.
+I would like to thank each and every one of our colleagues for their commitment to iEnergizer.

-Marc Vassanelli

-Chairman of the Board
+Marc Vassanelli Chairman of the Board